AdaptiveWorX/iac-modules/modules/vpc-sharing/README.md

 - Share VPC subnets with specific AWS accounts
 - Share VPC subnets with AWS Organization units
-- Enable RAM sharing with AWS Organizations (requires management account permissions)
 - Automatic resource association management
-- Support for multi-provider configurations
 - Comprehensive tagging support

+## Prerequisites

+**IMPORTANT**: Before using this module, you must manually enable RAM sharing with AWS Organizations:

+1. Log in to the AWS Organizations management account
+2. Navigate to the AWS RAM console
+3. Go to Settings
+4. Enable "Enable sharing with AWS Organizations"

+This is a one-time global setting that must be enabled in each region where you want to share resources.
+The module does not manage this setting to avoid issues during destroy operations.

 ## Architecture